grm34/ZenMaxBuilder/README.md

 ## Common warnings and errors

-- An error occurs when installing dependencies : disable `AUTO_DEPENDENCIES` in `user.cfg` and install them manually.
+- An error occurs when installing a dependency : disable `AUTO_DEPENDENCIES` in `user.cfg` and install them manually.

-- `OS not found, some dependencies may be required` : occurs when your package manager cannot be found, you have to intall dependencies manually (an issue is welcome to add support).
+- `OS not found, some dependencies may be required` : occurs when your package manager cannot be found, you have to intall the dependencies manually (an issue is welcome to add support).

 - `your system does not support this prebuilt of` : occurs if the included prebuilt toolchains are not compatible with your system, you can disable linker checking in `user.cfg` but the build will fail in most cases.
 System compatible toolchains are required or you can try host compiler option.